qmk/qmk_firmware/docs/feature_audio.md

 ## Songs
-There's a couple different sounds that will automatically be enabled without any other configuration:
+There's a couple of different sounds that will automatically be enabled without any other configuration:
 ```
 STARTUP_SONG // plays when the keyboard starts up (audio.c)
 GOODBYE_SONG // plays when you press the RESET key (quantum.c)